entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "The prootic presents two roughened areas: an anterior one, the prefacial eminence, that is sutured on the inner side with the postparietal descending (ventral) process, and a posterior one suturing with the tabular descending (ventral) process.
+> - Clement *et al.* (2024): "The prootic presents two roughened areas: an anterior one, the prefacial eminence, that is sutured on the inner side with the postparietal descending (ventral) process, and a posterior one suturing with the tabular descending (ventral) process.
 The temporal excavation is located between these two areas.
 Forey (1998, char.
 74) defined two character-states for the condition of the temporal excavation (or temporal fossa): lined with bone and not lined with bone.
 In his list of characters, Forey (1998, p.
 192) coded this temporal excavation as lined with bone (1) and not lined with bone (0).
 Toriño *et al.* (2021, char.
 74) used "0" for lined with bone and "1" for not lined."

 > - The coding of *Qujingodus* is ?.

 180. Otic region: mainly ossified (0), mainly cartilaginous (1)
-> Clement *et al.* (in review), Character 180.
+> Clement *et al.* (2024), Character 180.

 > - Character XX in 'early gnathostome phylogeny dataset'.

 > - The coding of *Qujingodus* is 0.

 181. Well-developed posterolateral otic process: absent (0), present (1)
-> Clement *et al.* (in review), Character 181.
+> Clement *et al.* (2024), Character 181.

 > - Character XX in 'early gnathostome phylogeny dataset'.

 > - The coding of *Qujingodus* is ?.

 182. Jugular process: absent (0), present (1)
-> Clement *et al.* (in review), Character 182.
+> Clement *et al.* (2024), Character 182.

 > - Character XX in 'early gnathostome phylogeny dataset'.

 > - The coding of *Qujingodus* is ?.

 183. Accessory jugular processes: absent (0), present (1)
-> Clement *et al.* (in review), Character 183.
+> Clement *et al.* (2024), Character 183.

 > - Character XX in 'early gnathostome phylogeny dataset'.